 I am aware of three sorts of floating point semantics.

 The earliest machines described the individual real steps performed by the real hardware and with this information it was easy predict the resulting values given arbitrary inputs.
 The timing was also thus specified.
+I saw this first in the IBM 704.

 More recently one ascribes a particular rational number to each ‘non exceptional’ binary memory pattern.
 The semantics of an add, multiply or divide need only claim that the result is a floating point value whose rational denotation is the closest to the same operation on the rationals (modulo some rounding details).
 This sort of description is used by both the IBM 360 and IEEE floating point semantics.